Rights of Employees

 Oppressed Shareholders

-If you own stock in a closely held corporation and have been abused, treated unfairly or “frozen out” by the majority shareholders, you might have a legal claim as an oppressed shareholder.
+If you own stock in a closely held corporation and have been abused, treated unfairly or “frozen out” by the majority shareholders, then you might have a legal claim as an oppressed shareholder.

-What Type of Treatment is Considered Oppressive?In both New Jersey and New York, “oppression” occurs when the controlling shareholders are not treating you the way someone would reasonably expect to be treated as a minority stockholder in a closely held corporation.
-For example, it could include being denied your fair share of the profits or dividends, excluded from shareholder meetings, kept out of important business decisions, denied access to the company’s books and records, or fired or removed from your position as an employee, officer or director of the business.
+What Type of Treatment is Considered Oppressive?In both New Jersey and New York, “oppression” occurs when the controlling shareholders are not treating you the way someone would reasonably expect to be treated as a minority stockholder in a closely held company.

-Depending on the circumstances, if you have been exploited as an owner of a privately owned business, a court could force the majority shareholder (or shareholders) to buy your stock from you at its fair value.
+Depending on the circumstances, if you have been exploited or oppressed as an owner of a privately owned business, then a court could force the majority shareholder (or shareholders) to buy your stock from you at its fair value.
 This is intended to allow you to recover the value of your investment, while allowing the controlling shareholders to continue running their business.

 In rare circumstances, a court can instead order the dissolution of a company as a remedy so you can receive compensation for the value of your stock.

 Often, one or more of the owners of a closely held company also are employees of the company and make their living from that job.
 Under the New Jersey Oppressed Minority Shareholder Statute, the owners of closely held corporations can have a reasonable expectation of continued employment if long-term employment was expected as part of their ownership of the stock.
-For example, this often is true for family-owned companies or for individuals who became owners of a closely held corporation as a result of a business they founded being acquired by or merged into another company.

 When a minority shareholder of a closely held business who has a reasonable expectation of continued employment is fired, demoted or forced to resign by the majority shareholders, he or she might be entitled to damages for his or her past and future lost salary, bonuses, health insurance and other employment benefits.
 Our New Jersey oppressed minority shareholder lawyers can help you determine whether you have such a claim.